-Thimbleweed Court is a quiet cul-de-sac in Milton's Walker neighbourhood, a residential pocket defined by its proximity to major amenities and a calm, suburban rhythm.
+Thimbleweed Court is a quiet cul-de-sac in Milton's Walker neighbourhood, a pocket of the city that developed primarily in the early 2000s.

-Thimbleweed Court sits in Milton's Walker neighbourhood, a position that puts the 401 on-ramp at James Snow Parkway just four minutes away.
-For commuters heading to Mississauga or Oakville, the drive runs around twenty minutes.
-The Milton GO station is a twelve-minute drive; the full Toronto commute via GO and TTC totals just over an hour.
+Thimbleweed Court sits in Milton's Walker neighbourhood, a position that makes the 401 the primary commute artery.
+The on-ramp at James Snow Parkway is a four-minute drive, putting Mississauga within twenty-two minutes and Pearson in about half an hour.
+For those working downtown Toronto, the Milton GO station is twelve minutes away by car; the total trip to Union runs around seventy-two minutes.
 The street itself is a quiet court with no through traffic, so the road network handles the load without the noise of a busier corridor.
+The drive to Oakville or Burlington runs twenty to twenty-five minutes, making this a practical base for commuters across the western GTA.

 Semi inventory on Thimbleweed Court has seen 1 closed sales recently.
 Details below.